+on absolutely certain truths.2 Foundationalism's influence was so deep that most philosophers still identify the foundational enterprise of philosophy with the foundationalist methodology.
 As a result, many philosophers see the end of foundationalism as the end of foundational philosophy, ruling out the possibility of reviving the foundational enterprise by developing a new (genuinely philosophical as distinct from scientific) foundational methodology, different from foundationalism.
 While some of Quine's ideas stand in the way of a new methodology of this kind, others offer fruitful ways of pursuing it.

-The need for greater freedom is especially urgent in philosophical endeavors concerned with abstract fields of knowledge, such as logic and mathematics.
-One widely accepted "truism" about logic is that a philosophical foundation for logic is impossible due to circularity.
+The need for greater freedom is especially urgent in philosophical endeavours concerned with abstract fields of knowledge, such as logic and mathematics.
+One widely accepted 'truism' about logic is that a philosophical foundation for logic is impossible due to circularity.
 Some of Quine's ideas do not just free us from the accustomed ban on circularity, but suggest gainful uses of circularity.
-Another obstacle to an open-minded search for foundation for logic is due to the powerful tradition of regarding logic as non-factual.
-Logic may be purely linguistic or conceptual or conventional or pragmatic or ... , but it is not factual.
-This view, both in its traditional and in its newer, 20th-century version, limits our investigations of logic by preventing us from considering new conceptions of logic.
+Another obstacle to an openminded search for foundation for logic is due to the powerful tradition of regarding logic as non-factual.
+Logic may be purely linguistic or conceptual or conventional or pragmatic or . . ., but it is not factual.
+This view, both in its traditional and in its newer, twentieth-century version, limits our investigations of logic by preventing us from considering new conceptions of logic.
 This obstacle, too, is removed by some of Quine's ideas.

-Another endeavor facing both traditional and 20th-century obstacles is realism with respect to abstract theories.
-Wittgenstein (1956) thought that one of the hardest challenges of philosophy is the challenge of realism without empiricism.
+Another endeavour facing both traditional and twentieth-century obstacles is realism with respect to abstract theories.
+Wittgenstein (1967) thought that one of the hardest challenges of philosophy is the challenge of realism without empiricism.
 The real challenge, in my view, is realism without either empiricism or Platonism.
 This challenge is especially important for dealing with the question of mathematical realism.
-One major obstacle to an open-minded consideration of such realism is the bifurcational, "either-or" thinking associated with the traditional dichotomies.
+One major obstacle to an open-minded consideration of such realism is the bifurcational, 'either-or' thinking associated with the traditional dichotomies.
 For example, the apriori-aposteriori dichotomy implies that there are exactly two options with respect to mathematical realism: either it is empirical or it is apriori.
 If it is empirical, we fail to meet Wittgenstein's challenge.
-If it is apriori, then, being committed to mathematical reality, it is committed to a world that is not accessible to empirical cognition, i.e., to a Platonic world (or something like it).
+If it is apriori, then, being committed to mathematical reality, it is committed to a world that is not accessible to empirical cognition, i.e. to a Platonic world (or something like it).
 Going beyond both empirical and Platonic realism requires nonbifurcational thinking.
 Some of Quine's ideas free us to engage in just this kind of thinking.